OpenLMIS/docker-dev/README.md

 Based off of alpine-java.

+## Versions

+In v5 there is some confusion as to which Gradle is in use:
+* v5-v5.1 have Gradle 5.X
+* v5.2 has Gradle 4.X.

 ## Volumes

 - `/app` expects a Gradle project to be mounted in.
 It is also the default working directory.